-- Health CoachChiropractic
+- Health Coach

-- Sound therapistsMassage
+- Chiropractic

 - Homeopathy

-- Sleep consultants

 - Kinesiology

+- Naturopathy

+- Sound therapists

+- Massage

+- · Sleep consultants

 - Building biologists

-- Naturopathy

-IN SUMMARY IF YOU SUSPECT YOUR CHILDRENS IMMUNITY IS COMPROMISED:
+IN SUMMARY IF YOU SUSPECT YOUR CHILDS IMMUNITY IS COMPROMISED:

 - 1. Schedule in early nights. - 2.
 Fuel them up with the immune boosting foods, recipes and remedies in this book. - 3.
-Remove inflammatory, processed and refined foods.

-4. Boost them with a supplement or essential oils if need be.
-My go to's are cod liver oil, colloidal minerals and vitamin C, lemon, tea tree and the immunity blend essential oils.

-5. If you're not sure what to do, please contact your health care professional for guidance or contact Kate for a short 30 minute consultation at kate@katebarnes.com.au.
+Remove inflammatory, processed and refined foods. - 4.
+Boost them with a supplement or essential oils if need be.
+My go to's are cod liver oil, colloidal minerals and vitamin C, lemon, tea tree and the immunity blend essential oils. - 5.
+If you're not sure what to do, please contact Kate for a short 30 minute consultation for a short review and guidance at kate@katebarnes.com.au OR contact your health care professional.